Preteen Journaling: Understanding How Self-Concept Relates to Self Esteem—

 When a pre-teen uses a journal to define themselves

 they will be less susceptible to peer perceptions and pressure.

 Journaling helps us develop our self-concept because we are providing ourselves with the privilege of getting to know ourselves.
 We have all entered into friendships and relationships with other people.
-At first we go through an introductory period.
-Then over time we develop a closer bond of some form or other.
+At first, we go through an introductory period.
+Then over time we develop a closer bond in some form or other.

 When we consistently make entries into our journal about our thoughts and feelings, just like when we are getting to know someone, we develop a deeper understanding of ourselves.
 And, understanding oneself contributes to a pre-teen’s self-esteem and confidence.
 When we have confidence, it allows us to try out new things and develop new talents.